-- 1. Start the engine and let it run for 5 minutes. - Note: This warms the oil so it drains better. - 2.
-Park the machine so that the rear is slightly lower than the front to ensure that the oil drains completely. - 3.
-Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and engage the parking brake. - 4.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position (Figure 51).
+1. Start the engine and let it run for 5 minutes.

+Note: This warms the oil so that it drains better.

+- 2. Park the machine so that the rear is slightly lower than the front to ensure that the oil drains completely. - 3.
+Disengage the PTO, move the motion-control levers to the NEUTRAL-LOCK position, and engage the parking brake. - 4.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position (Figure 47).